noppayut/VanzNet/README.md

 A character-level RNN for generating motorcycle thug (Vanz: แว๊น) names (in Thai)

 ## Training data
-Training data is made from Facebook names of members of various Thai motorcycle thug Facebook groups which might violate privacy issues.
+Training data is made from Facebook names of several Thai motorcycle thug Facebook group members which might violate privacy issues.
 Contact me directly if you are interested.

 ## Nets